mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 SVG is fairly well-supported across the board.
 Unlike raster graphics like PNG and JPEG, SVG images don't pixelate as they are scaled.
 On high-resolution displays, SVG images remain crisp and don't become fuzzy.
 Additionally, SVG files are usually much smaller than PNG or JPEG files, making them great candidates for interfaces.

 Another vector options is web fonts.
 Fonts are encoded as vectors, and can be loaded using CSS's `@font-face` block.
 Most modern browsers support the WOFF format, but TTF or ODT fallbacks should be provided.
-As an added bonus, multiple small images can be encoded into a single font file (one image per glyph), reducing the number of connections needed when not running on SPDY.
+As an added bonus, multiple small images can be encoded into a single font file (one image per glyph), reducing the number of connections needed when not running on HTTP2.

 Beware, however, when using fonts: most pre-made icon fonts (like Font Awesome) include hundreds of icons.
 These can bloat the font file if they are unused, resulting in significant amounts of wasted bandwidth.
 Use a tool to remove unused glyphs from the font file before uploading it.